 And then just to make doubly sure, I'll take out the SIM cards.

-All them, but then we've got the whole FISA issue.
+Then we've got the whole FISA issue.

-Everybody was warned by Bruce Orr, including Andrew Weissman, Mueller's Pitbull, that uh-oh, don't trust this.
+Everybody was warned by Bruce Orr, including Andrew Weissman, Mueller's pit bull, that, uh-oh, don't trust this.

 It's not verified.